nemild/cli_for_full_stack/README.md

 !105 # run command number 105 from history
 !-2: Run command 2 before the current command in history

-^abc^def # replace first argument with second argument in previous command (only for first occurrence) !!:gs/foo/bar # run last command replacing all foo with bar
+^abc^def^ # replace first argument with second argument in previous command (only for first occurrence) !!:gs/foo/bar # run last command replacing all foo with bar

 !:$ # last argument of previous command (also !$)